nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to import the contact list, providing the desired file path.
+1. User chooses to import the contact list, providing the desired file path.
 2. KonTActs imports the contact list from the specified file path and indicates successful import.

    Use case ends.